Testbild-synth/HAGIWO-040-VCS-Eurorack/README.md

 <img src="images/jacks_grounds.jpg" width="50%" height="50%">

 (this is mine which is the V1 version, yours will looks slightly different. connect the grounds with a wire like shown in green.)

+If someone says they would prefer a version where you don't have to do this, let me know and maybe I can find a way to make it fit.